terhechte/twitvault/README.md

 Due to API limitations, not all data can be archived.
 For every category, Twitter only returns a certain amount of data:

+- No Bookmarks: Bookmarks require using the Twitter API V2.
+Currently my Twitter API Dashboard is disabled (I applied for access again, but haven't heard back), so I can't create a V2 Key.
+I already wrote the code to import the bookmarks (well, a raw, unfinished debug version), but then I couldn't test it because my key is incompatible.
+[The original code is here](https://github.com/terhechte/twitvault/commit/fbb2c334778a8fe7cbf8c0a184582f9447bbdaf5#diff-75b4decd4b27781684dc107fc2f8430b9d92699f8943cceeab16ea2ed3a9b9acL560)
 - Your Tweets: max 3.200
 - Your Mentions: max 800
 - Follows / Followers: No idea, but at least 5000, probably more